dxknight/chronos/README.md

 No configuration is required but you may wish to bind chronos-add-timer, set the notification function chronos-action-function and change the faces used in the chronos buffer.
-In my init file (which uses the excellent use-package) I bind the chronos-add-timer command to (C-c t) set notification to be:
+In my init file (which uses the excellent use-package) I have:
-* a bell sound played by mpv
-* an in-buffer temporary message shown in a large (legible from a distance) face chronos-notification
-* notification through dunst, a desktop notification daemon

     (use-package chronos
       :init      (progn